 Jazz vs Suns Throwback:

-The Utah Jazz lost to the Dallas Mavericks on Monday night, giving them a 9-1 record in their last ten games.
-Utah is 38-12, and are still in first place in the NBA.
-Utah leads the Phoenix Suns by two and a half games and the Los Angeles Clippers by five games in the Western Conference.
-They also lead the Brooklyn Nets and the Philadelphia 76ers by three and a half games in the Eastern Conference.
-A win tonight would put the Jazz in a good position to hold the tie-breaker over the Suns if the Western Conference standings come down to that at the end of the regular season.
+The Utah Jazz dismantled the Sacramento Kings in incredible fashion on Wednesday night.
+They are 45-17 and remain in first place in the NBA.
+Utah leads the Phoenix Suns by one game and the Los Angeles Clippers by three games in the Western Conference.
+They also lead the Brooklyn Nets by two and a half games and the Philadelphia 76ers by four games in the Eastern Conference.

 How to Consume:

-The Utah Jazz and Phoenix Suns will showdown on national television tonight at 8pm MST.
-Jazz fans can watch the game nationally on ESPN and locally on AT&T SportsNet.
-They can also tune into the game on 97.5FM or 1280AM.
+Friday's game between Utah and Phoenix will tip off at 8pm MST.
+Jazz fans can watch the game on AT&T SportsNet, and can also tune into the game on 97.5FM or 1280AM.

 Welcome to Inside the Jazz - the new Utah Jazz fan site on Sports Illustrated.
 Our site is currently under construction and the commenting capability is turned off.
 We look forward to engaging with you in the future!
 While we work on some exciting updates to improve your experience, you can ask us questions through one of our social media channels: